Simulation scripts play the central role in a simulation, and are only executed while a simulation is running. There two types of simulation scripts:

 The main script: by default, each scene has a main script that handles all the functionality (that is is charge of calling child scripts (see hereafter)).
 Without main script, a simulation cannot run.
-The main script can be customized, but it is preferable to do all the customization work in a child script.
+The main script can be customized, but it is preferable to do all the customization work in child scripts.

+Child scripts: each scene object can be associated with a child script that can handle a specific part of a simulation.
+The most common use for a child script is to have it control a model (e.g. a robot).
 Since child scripts are attached to scene objects (i.e. they are associated scripts), they will also be duplicated during a copy-and-paste operation, which is an important feature that allows a simulation scene to be easily scalable.
 Associated scripts form the basis of CoppeliaSim's distributed control architecture.